 Leave Back Lane car park via the far corner access into Cowl Lane.
 Turn right and follow the road to the High Street.
 Turn left and carefully cross the main street to the other side.
 Continue along to Castle Street on your right by the White Hart pub.
 Turn right into Castle Street and continue down the street to reach a finger post situated on your left between some houses.
 Turn left to follow the footpath to a gate.
 Go through the gate and bear right diagonally across the field (noting the medieval ridge and furrow undulations) to another gate A.

 Go through the gate and turn right along a lane for approx 120 metres, turn left at the Winchcombe Way finger post opposite a cottage.
 Enter the field aiming for the telegraph post.
 From there towards a bridge on the right hand side hedge.
 Cross the bridge and bear left to a gate.
 Go through the gate and proceed straight ahead across the field to a gap in the field boundary on your right.
 Go through the gap and bear 45° left towards the external corner of the fence.
-Follow the fence to a stile, climb the stile and head uphill keeping to the left of the knoll of the hill.
+Follow the fence to a gate, continue ahead uphill keeping to the left of the knoll of the hill.
 Look for a way-marked post on the skyline and upon reaching, look back at the lovely view of Winchcombe and Sudeley valley.

-Continue on to a stile on your left, go over the stile and follow the fence line on your left uphill towards another stile.
-(Stiles soon to be replaced with gates).
-Go across the stile, through a small sapling plantation and across another stile.
+Continue on to a gate on your left, go through and follow the fence line on your left uphill towards another gate.
+Go through a small sapling plantation and another gate.
 Keep straight on towards the field boundary ahead.
 Keeping the boundary on your left and proceed to a gate.
 (At this point avoid following the farm track bearing right towards a gate to leave the route).

 Go through and follow the path along the top of the pig enclosure to a gate.
 Turn left following the fence to a gate in a drystone wall.
 Go through the gate and continue straight ahead along the field boundary with a wall on your right.